meker12/docs-templates/README.md

-###Rackspace doc templates
+##Rackspace doc templates

-Use the templates in this library to create developer and user documentation that is compatible with the [Rackspace documentation build and deploy platform](https://github.com/deconst).
+Use these templates to create developer and user documentation that is compatible with the [Rackspace documentation build and deploy platform](https://github.com/deconst).

-####Sphinx templates
+###Sphinx templates

-Documentation is authored and built locally using the Sphinx documentation generator with source files in restructured text format which is the same technology behind content delivered by using ReadtheDocs.
+Documentation is authored and built locally using the Sphinx documentation generator with source files in restructured text format.

 **User Guide template**